codecentric/metadata_picker/docs/index.md

 python3.9 -m pip3 install poetry
 ```

+# Staying up to date

+The repository and docker containers do not auto update.
+Update the dependencies and rebuild the containers regularly.

 # Launching the container

 1. Start the container by executing `run.sh` from the main folder, not from `src`